chopov1/chopov1/README.md

-### Here are a few projects I completed over the the summer semester of 2021 through my programming 101 class.
+### Here are a few projects I completed over the the summer semester of 2021.
+If I sent you here for a GameJam portfolio please check out the video at the top as it showcases my abilities when working with audio for games.
+If you are my teacher please ignore the video at the top as it is probobly not school appropriate haha.